andrew-canaday/ymo_assert/README.md

 you're using a unit test library, you definitely don't need them!
 They're just handy for small programs / `check_PROGRAMS` targets.

+(If you're looking for a lightweight unit test framework for C + a richer set of assertion macros, have a look at [Unity](https://github.com/ThrowTheSwitch/Unity)).

 Run `make check` to see an example.

 This project is licensed under the MIT license.
 See COPYING for more info.